 - The claims data is processed by the ETG software and episodes are built from the CPT codes that appear on the claim lines and are associated with the ETG base, or the condition and location on the body.

 - Only episodes with the proper ETG base code are selected.
 Services received at the same time but not associated with the bundled episode, as determined by the grouper, are not grouped into the episode.

-- The episode is not included in the calculation of median payments if the grouper does not categorize the episode into an ETG category, trigger CPT codes are missing (CPT codes on the list of codes included in the cost calculations for a bundled episode), or treatment indicator codes exist that are unrelated to the procedure of interest.
+- The episode is not included in the calculation of median payments if the grouper does not categorize the episode into an ETG category, trigger CPT codes are missing (CPT codes on the list of codes included in the payment calculations for a bundled episode), at least one component of the typical episode is missing, or treatment indicator codes exist that are unrelated to the procedure of interest.